What Is the HESI Test?

 - HESI Admissions Assessment (A2) Exam Prep Course

 - Anatomy and Physiology

 - Nursing Fundamentals

 - Dental Hygiene Flashcards

-What Do I Do After Finishing an HESI Test?
+What Happens After I Finish an HESI Test?

-Upon receiving your HESI scores, you'll be able to review the answers and identify weaknesses.
-Armed with this knowledge, you can develop a study plan to shore up these deficiencies and ensure a more satisfying result on your board exam.
+Test scores are issued right after you finish your HESI nursing test or other HESI exam.
+Around three days later, you'll also be able to review your performance and identify weaknesses through a remediation report that gives personalized feedback about the incorrect answers and tracks your progress.
+Armed with this knowledge, you can develop a study plan to shore up these deficiencies and ensure a more satisfying result on your board or licensure exam.